georgewatson/georgewatson.me/privacy_policy.md

 I will endeavour to provide
 all pieces of your personal data to which I have access in a structured, commonly-used format.
+However, note that
+the only [personal data](#data-collection) to which I have access are your IP address,
+User-Agent string,
+and browsing history
+on this website
+over the last 24 hours,
+all of which you probably already know
+(or can find out more easily elsewhere), and most of which you would need to provide to me in order to allow me to action your request in the first place, so overall you may be wasting your time and mine.

 Data retention and sharing are described elsewhere on this page.